Homebrew/legacy-homebrew/README.md

    it to the remotes you have configured in `<environment>.sh`
 3. On the remote server, start it in the deployed directory with `server_start.sh`.

+Note: to test out the deploy to a local staging dir, or package the job server for Mesos, use `bin/server_package.sh <environment>`.

 ## Architecture

 The job server is intended to be run as one or more independent processes, separate from the Spark cluster